sachintha-lk/CI-CD-session/README.md

 1. Update `.do/app.yaml` with your specific details.
 2. Run: `doctl apps create --spec .do/app.yaml`

+### 5. Demo PR Checks

+1. Create a new branch: `git checkout -b feature/new-message`
+2. Change the message in `HelloController.java`.
+3. Push the branch and open a Pull Request.
+4. The `PR Checks` workflow will run:
+    *   It executes `mvn test`.
+    *   It posts a comment on the PR with the result (✅ or ❌).
+5.  **To demo a failure**: Change the message in the controller but *don't* update the test in `HelloControllerTest.java`.
+The test will fail, and the bot will comment with ❌.

 ## Local Development

 1. Build locally: `mvn clean package`